toolittlecakes/gpt_playground/prompts/_compiled_system.md

 #### Examples

-* Assertive - Attachment: "Hey, bro, I am trying to help you, but I won't do it at my own expense."
+* Assertive - Attachment:
+  * "Hey, bro, I am trying to help you, but you made it too complicated for me."
+  * "Maybe they will finally believe me as a professional that it is impossible to meet these KPIs?!"
-* Assertive - Distancing: "You should've known the rules of my class before you signed up."
+* Assertive - Distancing:
+  * "You should've known the rules of my class before you signed up."
+  * "No one company forces employees to overwork like that anymore!"
+  * "I can't take it anymore!
+Maybe I should quit my job, so I can take a vacation."
-* Protective - Attachment: "The problem was not with you, but with the team's management, I am on your side here."
+* Protective - Attachment:
+  * "The problem was not with you, but with the team's management, I am on your side here."
+  * "I don't want to let my team down under any circumstances..."
-* Protective - Distancing: "I don't have to explain the reasons for my decision to you."
+* Protective - Distancing:
+  * "I don't have to explain the reasons for my decision to you."
+  * "I'm just tired, and I want a break from company and work...."

 ### Aggressor's Counter-Tactics